ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Enables legacy ClickHouse server behavior in `ANY INNER|LEFT JOIN` operations.

 !!! note "Warning"
-    Use this setting only for purpose of backward compatibility if your use cases depend on legacy `JOIN` behavior.
+    Use this setting only for the purpose of backward compatibility if your use cases depend on legacy `JOIN` behavior.

 When the legacy behavior enabled: